bbarr3/bbarr3.github.io/work/proj-8.md

 title: "Rapid Prototyping and Fabrication"
 ---

+Fall, 2014

-In the fall of 2014 I took a course on Rapid Prototyping and Fabrication at Rice University.
-Over the course of the semester we covered sketching, lo-fidelity prototyping, CAD modeling, laser cutting, 3D printing, molding and casting, CNC milling, and plasma cutting.
+I took a course on Rapid Prototyping and Fabrication at Rice University known as Engineering 210.
+Over the course of a semester we covered sketching, lo-fidelity prototyping, CAD modeling, laser cutting, 3D printing, molding and casting, CNC milling, and plasma cutting.

 This is a sample of my coursework.

 ### Plasma Cutting

 This is a plasma cut nameplate that was cut flat and then bent into shape.
-It has been brushed with emery cloth and sprayed with a clear lacquer to keep it clean of fingerprints.
+It has been brushed with emery cloth and sprayed with a clear lacquer to keep it clear of fingerprints.

 ![Plasma Cut Nameplate](assets/img/work/proj-8/img2.jpg)